Admission to Oregon State University

 Nondegree students who wish to seek full admission and pursue a degree must do so by submitting an undergraduate, postbaccalaureate or graduate application for admission.
 In all cases, an admission application fee is required.
 Successful enrollment as a nondegree student does not guarantee regular admission.
 Credits earned while enrolled under nondegree undergraduate status will be applied to a student's record.

 Nondegree graduate students who decide to seek admission to a specific degree program during the course of their studies should note that any credits taken as a nondegree student may or may not be applicable for that degree, depending upon a variety of factors, their chosen program, and the policies of the Graduate School.
 Graduate students are further advised that academic residency must be completed after full admission as a degree-seeking graduate student, regardless of the number of credits previously earned while in nondegree status.
-Please refer to Reclassification of Postbaccalaureate Students, Nondegree-Seeking Students, and Graduate Certificate Students.
+Please refer to Reclassification of Postbaccalaureate Students, Nondegree-Seeking Students, and Graduate Certificate Students on the Graduate School Admission page.

 Nondegree students follow the registration procedures and policies as outlined on the Office of the Registrar website.
 The Schedule of Classes is available online.
 Registering students are expected to obtain a student identification card through the ID Center.

-Tuition and fees for nondegree students enrolled in fewer than 9 credits are assessed at resident rates based on undergraduate- or graduate-course level.
+Tuition and fees for nondegree students enrolled in 8 or fewer credits are assessed at resident rates based on undergraduate- or graduate-course level.
 Payment of the health service fee is optional.
-Enrollment in excess of 8 credits requires that tuition and fees be assessed at the same rates as regular students and requires full admission as a regular student.
+Enrollment in excess of 8 credits as an undergraduate non-degree student requires that tuition and fees be assessed at the same rates as regular students and requires full admission as a regular student.

 Registration holds in place prior to applying for nondegree status must be satisfied before registration as nondegree student will be allowed.